dkeg/crayolo/README.md

 #### Colors Repo
-  - You can find me on linuxbbq
   - This repo is a small subset of my colour collection for Github
-  - I like to keep it simple with only 9 colors.
-Main reason I choose to setup my configs like this
+  - I like to keep it simple, generally only using 9 colors.
+There are a few with some bolds
+  - I keep the color file seperate from .Xresources for cleaner switching.
+Include the file with ` #include </path/to/crayolo/colors/[file]> `

 #### Implementation
   - Use below in your .Xresources file
   ```
-  #include </path/to/color>
+  #include </path/to/crayolo/colors/[file]>>

   .... other xresource code goes here

   !
 Colors
   *background:   bg
   *foreground:   fg
-  *cursorColor:  cyn

   *color0:      blk
   *color8:      bblk
   *color1:      red
-  *color9:      red
+  *color9:      bred
   *color2:      grn
-  *color10:     grn
+  *color10:     bgrn
   *color3:      ylw
-  *color11:     ylw
+  *color11:     bylw
   *color4:      blu
-  *color12:     blu
+  *color12:     bblu
   *color5:      mag
-  *color13:     mag
+  *color13:     bmag
   *color6:      cyn
-  *color14:     cyn
+  *color14:     bcyn
   *color7:      wht
-  *color15:     wht
+  *color15:     bwht
 ```
 #### Miscellaneous
   - Added tile.xbm to the repo [IIRC, I got this off of dcat's github at some point]
   - Implementation Example ` xetroot -bitmap $walls/tile.xbm -bg "$(xrdb -query | grep  "*background" | awk '{print $2}')" -fg "$(xrdb -query | grep  "*foreground" | awk '{print $2}')" `
   - use random color picker to get a different color at each wm-start.
 Place in .xinitrc, or wm config, I suppose
+  - Find me on linuxbbq, forum or IRC on freenode (I'm a weekend warrior)

 #### Previews

 ###### [corduroy](colors/corduroy)